regits2501/xwiz-client/README.md

      Haste is a process where you verify `access token` freshness (verify credentials) with twitter and if it's fresh you can immediately go for a twitter api requests user actually wants.
 Checking token freshness is checking that user didn't revoke right to your app of doing things on it's behalf and such.

-     This is usefull for scenarios where you save user's `access token` after first authorization and then just chech for it's freshness before you go for an api request.
+     This is usefull for scenarios where you save user's `access token` after first authorization and then just check for it's freshness before you go for an api request.
 User does not need to be bothered every time with 3-leg `OAuth`, there is no interstitials page.
 With haste **you** are the one who *remembers* user authorization instead of letting twitter to do it (like it does on the `/oauth/authenticate`).
 All in order to have smooth user experience, like for instance in case `/oauth/authenticate` stops working as expected.
 Or when redirection page flashes for the moment before user is returned to app and you would like to remove that behaviour.

      If this is the first time a user is making a request (and we dont have the `access token`) then we just continue the whole `OAuth flow` (on diagram the *no* branch).
 One of twiz's features is very easy switching between any of your `OAuth` workflows while having a redundant mechanism for smooth user experience (`haste`) as an option.